qm2/gpress/README.md

 -e            Compress the expression matrix files and link relavent information with compressed GFF files

-####Compression Parameters:
+#### Compression Parameters:

 block:        number of blocks used for random access (only available for -r and -e mode)

 ## Input

-The testing gtf files are download from Genecode.
-We used the gencode.v30.annotation.gtf and gencode.vM21.annotation.gtf.
+ Here, we provide a small test file in the folder data.
+More sample files can be download from the GENCODE database: https://www.gencodegenes.org/

 ## Output
-The compressed file for compression is called compressed.txt.* in the toplevel folder
+The compressed GFF files are called results_*.txt in the results folder

-The output decompression file is called result.gtf in toplevel folder
+The output decompression GFF files are called decompressed_*.txt in compressed folder

+The hastables are compressed and stored in the folder index_tables

+The compressed expression matrix files are called matrix_results_*.txt in matrix_results folder

+The output decompressed expression matrix files are called matrix_decompressed_*.txt in compressed folder